-The magnitude of the effect of the rate of credit repayment on banking performance requires the active supervision board of the commissioners and directors in terms of the separation of duties between the function of analyzing the credit application, the credit approver, and the credit reviewer.
+The magnitude of the effect of the rate of credit repayment on banking performance requires the active supervision of the board of commissioners and directors in terms of the separation of duties between the function of analyzing the credit application, the credit approver, and the credit reviewer.
 In distributing credit, banks must also analyze the ability of debtors to fulfill obligations.
 Banks must conduct reviews, assessments, and collateral binding to minimize credit risk or default on debtors.

-According to [14] to examine how Islamic financial institutions dealt with the recent financial problems in terms of risk management.
+ficcording to [14] to examine how Islamic financial institutions dealt with the recent financial problems in terms of risk management.
 Islamic banks are maintaining better capital ratios than their conventional counterparts.

-The study results are consistent with [15], which shows the relationship between risk management and company performance effectiveness.
+The study res 46 are consistent with [15], which shows the relationship between risk management and company 3performance effectiveness.
 Jafari [16] stated a positive and significant relationship between risk management and company performance.

-CONCLUSION RECOMMENDATION
+CONCLUSION AND RECOMMENDATION

-The study results can be concluded that risk management proxied by financing risk or NPF and operational risk (BOPO) affects financial performance.
+The study results can be concluded that risk management proxied by financing risk or NPF and operational risk (23PO) affects financial performance.
 NPF has a negative and significant effect on financial performance (ROA).
 BOPO has a significant effect on financial performance (ROA).